People affiliated with French military used Facebook to meddle in Africa

 The French network included 84 Facebook accounts, 14 Instagram accounts and several Facebook pages and groups.
 Together they posed as Africans supportive of French military action while commenting on political matters in former colonial nations, mainly in Central and West Africa, Facebook said.

 One focus of both the French and the Russians was the Dec.
 27 election in the Central African Republic.
+The fake networks also pushed dueling narratives about vaccines for covid-19.

 Company officials described what amounted to an online battle between the fake French and Russian accounts that involved parts of two networks with 274 fake Facebook accounts, along with groups, pages and accounts on Instagram, the photo-sharing site owned by Facebook.
+Some of the Russian accounts also targeted politics in Libya, Sudan and Syria.

 These rival networks commented on each other’s posts, attempted to “friend” each other and also used social media to accuse each other of being fake.
 Facebook officials described these online struggles as novel developments that put ordinary, authentic social media users at a particular disadvantage as heavily funded foreign actors flooded platforms with misleading content.